FAQ's: Your Questions Answered

 5) Lack of education programs for pedestrians and bicyclists.
 According to the Florida Bicycle Association, there are few awareness programs designed specifically for bicyclists and pedestrians.
 Programs that remind pedestrians and bicyclists of safety rules or remind drivers about safety issues involving pedestrians and bicyclists could reduce some accidents, advocates believe.

 There is some hope.
 Tampa was targeted as the US’s most deadly city for pedestrians in 2000 and the city got serious about changing that image.
 After introducing bike lanes, bike trails, crosswalks, education programs, more enforcement, more sidewalks, and other initiatives, the city’s rate of pedestrian accidents fell 56% between 2000 and 2008.

 When involved in a motor vehicle-pedestrian/bicycle accident, the assistance of an experienced, aggressive attorney is invaluable to protect your rights and insure you get all the benefits you may be entitled to.
-Dan Newlin & Partners are exactly those types of attorneys, always fighting for everything our clients are entitled to.
+Dan Newlin Injury Attorneys are exactly those types of attorneys, always fighting for everything our clients are entitled to.
 Our experience of handling over 10,000 personal injury cases, and dealing with most major insurance companies, allows us the ability answer all of your questions in a timely and professional manner and to maximize the value of your case insuring that you receive all the benefits that you are entitled to.
-If you have any questions about what rights you may have as a result of being involved in a motor vehicle-pedestrian/bicycle accident, or any other type of accident, please call Dan Newlin & Partners at (407) 888-8000.
+If you have any questions about what rights you may have as a result of being involved in a motor vehicle-pedestrian/bicycle accident, or any other type of accident, please call Dan Newlin Injury Attorneys at (407) 888-8000.